-There is no official au pair programme in China, however if you qualify for an F-visa or an X-visa, you can work as an au pair.
+There is no official au pair programme in Canada, however if you qualify for the International Experience Canada (IEC) programme, you can apply for a Working Holiday visa and you can work as an au pair.

-Am I eligible to be an au pair in China?
+Am I eligible to be an au pair in Canada?

-You are eligible to be an au pair in China if:
+You are eligible to be an au pair in Canada if:

 - you are single and without children

-- you have a good knowledge of English
+- you have a basic knowledge of English or French

 - you have a clean criminal background

 - you can prove to have immediate access to at least C$2,500

 - you have never been approved a visa under a working holiday scheme before